wilsonmar/wilsonmar.github.io/_posts/2016-06-12-azure-functions.md

 {% include _toc.html %}

-This tutorial aims to have you ending up with a serverless Azure Functions app running in Microsoft Azure cloud.
+This tutorial aims to have you ending up with "Serverless" Azure Functions running in the Microsoft Azure cloud.

-It's assumed that you're already familiar with Azure onramp and [the Serverless framework](/serverless/)
+It's assumed that you're already familiar with my <a target="_blank" href="https://wilsonmar.github.io/azure-cloud-onramp">Azure cloud onramp</a> and
+[the Serverless framework](/serverless/)